mcfrith/last-genotype/README.md

 (e.g. `GT`-`AG`), and at least one splice >= 50 bases.
 (Human introns
 are almost always between 50 and 10^6 bases.)

+## Big input data

+`last-genotype` needs to hold intermediate data of comparable size to the input.
+If this is very large, temporary files will be used.
+It's necessary to put the temporary files on a large enough (and preferably fast) disk: you can control this with the `-T` option or `TMPDIR` environment variable.
+The temporary files are not visible as normal files, but you can measure disk usage with a command such as `df -h`.

 ## Options

 - `-h`, `--help`: show a help message and exit.